 High-achieving students with the potential to excel in the School of Arts and Sciences Honors Program will be offered Direct Admission.
 No separate application is required for Direct Admission.

-Students invited to join the School of Arts and Sciences Honors Program through Direct Admission will be notified by mid-February.
+Students invited to join the School of Arts and Sciences Honors Program through Direct Admission will be notified the first week of March.

 Admission by Application

 Students who are accepted to Rutgers School of Arts and Sciences, but have not been offered Direct Admission to the School of Arts and Sciences Honors Program, may apply for consideration if they believe that they have the qualities needed to succeed in, and contribute to, the community of scholars in the Honors Program.
 Please note that the application process is for students planning to join the School of Arts and Sciences.
 Rutgers Business School does not consider applications for honors admission, and only issues invitations through Direct Admission.

 Although students with an SAT EBRW score below 650, or an ACT English score lower than 30, are unlikely to be admitted to the SAS Honors Program through the “by application” process, the Honors Program recognizes that neither standardized scores nor high school GPAs can fully assess the potential of students to achieve at the highest level in college.
 If a student believes that he or she has a strong case for admission to the SAS Honors Program, we encourage the student to apply by submitting the following materials:

 - Letter of interest- letter stating why you are interested in the SAS Honors Program